kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 ### Details

-When you register an API with the `credentials.certificateGen` object, the Application Registry generates a SHA256withRSA-encrypted certificate and matching key.
+When you register an API with the `credentials.certificateGen` object, the Application Registry generates a SHA256withRSA-encrypted certificate and a matching key.
 To enable communication between Kyma and an API secured with this authentication method, set the certificate as a valid authentication medium for all calls coming from Kyma in your external solution.

 The certificate and key pair is stored in a Secret in the `kyma-integration` Namespace.
 List all Secrets and find the one created for your API: